mandober/debrief.math/math.GLOSSARY.md

 Rules of inference are a part of the broader category of *transformation rules*, which also includes *rules of replacement* comprised of substitutions by identity, De Morgan's laws, transposition, material implication, exportation, tautology, etc.

+## Supertask
+A procedure that requires carrying out an infinite number of actions (tasks) in a finite amount of time.

 ## Trinitarianism
-Trinitarianism is a name given to the correspondence (isomorphism) between logic, type theory and category theory.
+Trinitarianism is another name for the correspondence between logic, type theory and category theory, otherwise known as the Curry-Howard-Lambek isomorphism.

-Similar correspondences go under names: BHK interpretation, propositions-as-types, proofs-as-programs, Curry-Howard isomorphism (CHI), Curry-Howard-Lambek isomorphism.

 ## Truth value
 Truth value, or logical value, is a value indicating the relation of a proposition and the "general, objective" truth.